Akatsuki-Ryu/akazsh/misc/mdmbypass.md

 use this url to bypass mdm
 https://skipmdm.com

-there is a code also in this folder you can run.
+there is a code also in this folder you can run. find in mdmbypass2.sh

 reference